iallengabio/SNetS/README.md

     $ mvn package

 ### Run
+- Local Simulation

     $ java -jar target/snets-1.0-SNAPSHOT-jar-with-dependencies.jar DIR

 Where `DIR` is the **absolute** path to directory holding simulation config files.

+- Simulation Server

+    $ java -jar target/snets-1.0-SNAPSHOT-jar-with-dependencies.jar

+In this way the program works as a simulation server.,